zpmsoftware/SchwabApiCS/README.md

 Connect on discord.com server SchwabApiCS-C#  [https://discord.gg/ebaZUqVa](https://discord.gg/RpHtYzrNsT)

 Video - Getting Started - what to to when starting the first time:
+    (This is a little out of date as some things have changed since the video was made, but still good context)

     https://u.pcloud.link/publink/show?code=XZrmLs0ZmbxI8ETu4b8Jyfor6VxyYkyEN4s7

 Video - Explains exception handling in SchwabApiCS: